benTC74/Causal-ML-Thesis-Project/README.md

 - Double Machine Learning (DML)
 - Causal Forest (CF) with Local Centering

+Note:
-*Note: Please be noted that as it is private project within a company, datasets, especially the private ones, are not allowed to be published.
-Hence, only the python code is attached in this repository.
+**Please be noted that as it is a private project within a company, datasets, especially the private ones, are not allowed to be published.
+Hence, no dataset is attached in this repository.
+**Due to the sensitivity of the project, only partial code is attached in this repository.